 Thanks to a strong partnership between the City of North Bend, Si View Metropolitan Park District, King County and the Trust for Public Land, 31.86 acres of Rattlesnake Mountain will be preserved in perpetuity providing conservation, recreation and education for all to enjoy.
 This beautiful piece of Rattlesnake Mountain is located south of Interstate 90 at Exit 31 in North Bend, and contains high quality environmental features including mature forests, wetlands, creeks, steep topography and glacial erratic rock features.
 The site was slated for development of a large scale housing development that would have included single family homes and multifamily homes and the associated infrastructure.
 The acquisition of this parcel will ensure contiguous public ownership connecting the community of North Bend with Rattlesnake Mountain.

 The partnership formed in an effort to purchase the property and preserve this healthy ecosystem, provide enhanced recreational opportunities and strengthen the preservation along the Mountains to Sound Greenway of Interstate 90.
 The park will provide the citizens of North Bend and surrounding area a low impact community park containing trails, a King County trailhead, conserved areas, and environmental education opportunities.

-Do you have feedback or a question?
-We would love to hear from you.
-Links to the materials used at both community meetings can be found below.
-Draft Master Plan will be posted in August once all comments have been included.
 For further project information, please sign up for our New Community Park Updates to receive periodic project updates and learn about volunteer opportunities.